jema28/mc-airbnb-css/README.md

 ## Task

-Your task is to implement the following **mobile design** using CSS.
+Implement the following **mobile design** using CSS.
+A few things to note:

-**Notes:**

 - Read the HTML, but you shouldn't change it.
 - We have provided **CSS Variables** to be used in the style rules.
-You should use them but you do not need to edit the definitions!
+You should use them but no need to edit the definitions!
 - We have provided empty CSS rules for all the classes in the html.
 Not every CSS rule needs to be filled.

 <p align="left">